anukaal/SQLI-LABS/README.md

 **Lessons 15 & 16: Blind Boolean time-based with single and double quotes.**

-So now we move on to POST Parameter Blind-based Boolean injections which are like 1 or 1=1,  1 AND 1=1, which means for the first query we have the Boolean value 1 and for the second we also have the Boolean value 1..
+So now we move on to POST Parameter Blind-based Boolean injections which are like 1 or 1=1,  1 AND 1=1, which means for the first query we have the Boolean value 1 and for the second we also have the Boolean value 1.. which equals to TRUE, since an AND function is involved.
+In order to bypass the lab session 16 we use “) or (“1”)=”1 for bypassing the login.
+We comment the query by using # if we just want to enter the username.